strimzi/proposals/057-marking-zk-kraft-clusters.md

 ## Compatibility

 If the user is running the operator with `UseKRaft` feature gate enabled, it will detect ZooKeeper-based cluster allowing to operate them again.
-If the user has a KRaft-based cluster deployed, it would be ignored and not reconciled anymore, unless the user applies `strimzi.io/kraft: enabled` annotation on it.
+If the user has a KRaft-based cluster deployed, because of the missing annotation, the operator will try to handle it as it was ZooKeeper-based which would fail.
+In this case, if the user applies `strimzi.io/kraft: enabled` annotation on it, there could be unexpected results on the reconciliation.
+So doing this is not supported.
+In general, when this proposal is in place, the expectation is that there won't be KRaft-based clusters already running but there could be only ZooKeeper-based clusters running.
-Breaking this backward compatibility is expected taking into account that the KRaft support in Strimzi is still behind a feature gate and should be considered just for development purposes.
+Breaking this backward compatibility is expected by taking into account that the KRaft support in Strimzi is still behind a feature gate and should be considered just for development purposes.

 ## Rejected alternatives